8bit2qubit/XboxFullScreenExperienceTool/README.md

     ```

 3.  **Open in Visual Studio**
-    Open the `XboxFullscreenExperienceTool.sln` solution file with Visual Studio.
+    Open the `XboxFullScreenExperienceTool.sln` solution file with Visual Studio.

 4.  **Run for Development**
     In Visual Studio, set the build configuration to `Debug` and press `F5` to build and run the application.

 5.  **Build for Production**
     When you are ready to deploy, switch the build configuration to `Release` and build the solution.
-The output will be generated in the `XboxFullscreenExperienceTool/bin/Release` folder.
+The output will be generated in the `XboxFullScreenExperienceTool/bin/Release` folder.

 -----

 ## 📄 License

-This project is licensed under the [GNU General Public License v3.0 (GPL-3.0)](https://github.com/8bit2qubit/XboxFullscreenExperienceTool/blob/main/LICENSE).
+This project is licensed under the [GNU General Public License v3.0 (GPL-3.0)](https://github.com/8bit2qubit/XboxFullScreenExperienceTool/blob/main/LICENSE).

 This means you are free to use, modify, and distribute this software, but any derivative works based on this project must also be distributed under the **same GPL-3.0 license and provide the complete source code**.
 For more details, please see the [official GPL-3.0 terms](https://www.gnu.org/licenses/gpl-3.0.html).